AP source: Walmart shooting suspect faces hate crime charges

 Eight Mexican nationals were among the victims of the attack at a Walmart store popular with shoppers in nearby Ciudad Juarez, Mexico, just on the other side of the Rio Grande from El Paso.

 Crusius, 21, pleaded not guilty to state capital murder charges last year.
-A telephone call to his defense attorney wasn’t immediately returned Thursday.
+A telephone call to his defense lawyer in the federal case wasn’t immediately returned Thursday.

 The indictment comes as El Paso marks the six-month anniversary of the shooting.
 Last weekend, the commuter town of San Elizario planted 22 oak trees in honor of the victims.
 Local news outlets aired remembrances.